Yashhh47/PrepIt-AI/README.md

-# 🚀 HirePathAI – AI-Powered Interview Preparation Workflow
+# 🚀 PrepIt AI – AI-Powered Interview Preparation Workflow

 > **One workflow, zero stress.
 Get a personalized interview preparation guide in minutes.**

-HirePathAI is an **end-to-end n8n automation** project that leverages **AI, APIs, and workflow orchestration** to prepare job seekers for interviews.
+PrepIt AI is an **end-to-end n8n automation** project that leverages **AI, APIs, and workflow orchestration** to prepare job seekers for interviews.
 It transforms a simple form submission into a **personalized PDF guide** containing:

 - ✅ **Technical & soft skills** required for the role